skills/hello-github-actions/README.md

 Automation is key for streamlining your work processes, and [GitHub Actions](https://docs.github.com/actions) is the best way to supercharge your workflow.

-- **Who is this for**: Developers, DevOps engineers, students, managers, teams, GitHub users
+- **Who is this for**: Developers, DevOps engineers, students, managers, teams, GitHub users.
-- **What you'll learn**: Create workflow files, trigger workflows, find workflow logs
+- **What you'll learn**: Create workflow files, trigger workflows, find workflow logs.
-- **What you'll build**: An Actions workflow that will check emoji shortcode references in Markdown files
+- **What you'll build**: An Actions workflow that will check emoji shortcode references in Markdown files.
 - **Prerequisites**: In this course you will work with issues and pull requests, as well as edit files.
 We recommend you take the [Introduction to GitHub](/githublearn/introduction-to-github) course first!
-- **How long**: This course is 5 steps and can be finished in less than two hours
+- **How long**: This course is 5 steps and can be finished in less than two hours.

 </details>